Biology

 Application Process

-- Student should discuss with their research mentor and submit an official Letter of Intent to the Biology Chairperson by the beginning of their senior year, or sooner.
+- Students should discuss with their research mentor and submit an official Letter of Intent to the Biology Chairperson by the first week of their senior year, or sooner.

 - The letter of intent should include a summary of research results (realized and projected), as well as significance of the research and any projects in progress at the time of submission.